 Place the doughnuts back onto the cooling rack for the excess glaze to drip off and for the glaze to firm up.
 (Place a piece of parchment paper under the rack to catch the drips!)

-- Nutrition info listed is for the vegan gluten-free version.
+Nutrition info listed is for the vegan gluten-free version using the regular sugar glaze.
 Calorie count for 1 doughnut using the vegan only recipe (using all-purpose flour) is approximately 189 calories.